Skip to Content

 The gorgeous Sea to Sky Highway (99) hugs the ocean as it leads north from Vancouver to Squamish.

 Feeling fit?
 Take a hike (or gondola ride) up the Stawamus Chief, the huge rock towering above the town, for epic views.
-Don’t miss nearby Shannon Falls as well.
-A little further up the road, thundering Brandywine Falls is another worthwhile stop.

-In Whistler, explore the alpine-themed village centre and ride up the gondola to access panoramic hiking trails.
-The incredible Peak 2 Peak gondola, which travel between Whistler and Blackcomb peaks, is open in summer too.
+The incredible Peak 2 Peak gondola, which travels between Whistler and Blackcomb peaks, is open in summer too.
 If you dare, try out the longest zipline in North America!

 Elevated view looking down on alpine lake, surrounded by snow capped mountains on Whistler Mountain.
 The views are slightly obscured by smoke